Ticks can cause some serious problems around the farm, so it’s only natural that you might be wondering, “do chickens eat ticks?”

 How Can Chickens Help Get Rid of Ticks?

 Believe it or not, chickens are not meant to be vegetarians.
-Chickens are natural omnivores, and are happiest when they can spend their days foraging for pests.
+Chickens are natural omnivores, and are happiest when they can spend their days foraging for their food, and that includes live prey: bugs, bees, worms, wasps and, of course, pests like ticks.

 If you let a flock of chickens free-range, you will likely see reductions in the amounts of mosquitoes, fleas, and yes, ticks, in your yard.